rwightman/gen-efficientnet-pytorch/README.md

 Enabling the Tensorflow preprocessing pipeline with `--tf-preprocessing` at validation time will improve these scores by 0.1-0.5% as it's closer to what these models were trained with.

+EdgeTPU models use different normalization consts.
+Use Inception style 0.5, 0.5, 0.5 for mean and std.

 |Model | Prec@1 (Err) | Prec@5 (Err) | Param # | Image Scaling  | Image Size | Crop |
 |---|---|---|---|---|---|---|
 | tf_efficientnet_b7 *tfp  | 84.480 (15.520) | 96.870 (3.130) | 66.35 | bicubic | 600 | N/A |